Tornado outbreak of November 17, 2013: New Minden, Illinois

-At around noon on November 17, an EF4 tornado tracked across portions of Washington County, Illinois and resulted in the deaths of two people, becoming the second tornado that day to cause fatalities.
+At around noon on November 17, this EF4 tornado tracked across portions of Washington County, Illinois and resulted in the deaths of two people, becoming the second tornado that day to cause fatalities.
 The St. Louis, Missouri Weather Forecast Office first issued a tornado warning for areas of Clinton County and northern Washington County, Illinois at 1753 UTC, due to the tornadic threat of a rapidly moving severe thunderstorm in the region.
 A tornado was estimated to have touched down 4.4 mi southwest of New Minden near I-64 at 18:04 UTC, 11 minutes after the issuance of the initial tornado warning.
 A semi-trailer truck was blown off of the highway near this point, injuring the driver.
 Just past the interstate, a farm home sustained EF1 damage and a man sustained minor cuts at that location.
 A nearby hay barn was destroyed at EF2 intensity.
 The tornado rapidly intensified as it tracked northeastward, striking a small farm at mid-range EF4 intensity with maximum winds estimated to have been 180 mph.
 The homestead there was completely swept away with little debris left behind, and other buildings on the farm grounds sustained various degrees of damage.
 Several vehicles on the property were rolled as well.
 An elderly couple were killed in the house as it was swept from its foundation.

 By 18:07 UTC, the tornado continued through rural areas towards New Minden at EF2 strength, snapping power poles, destroying outbuildings, and removing much of the roof from a site-built home and a garage.
 A truck was overturned as well.
 The tornado then struck the north side of New Minden directly, inflicting significant damage to a church and several homes, two of which sustained EF3 damage with total roof loss and collapse of exterior walls.
 East of New Minden, a farm sustained EF2 damage, where outbuildings were completely destroyed and the farmhouse was shifted from its foundation.
 Trees were snapped and a grain bin was destroyed in this area as well.
 Moderate damage continued as the tornado crossed through rural areas northwest of Hoyleton.
 A mobile home 2 mi north of Hoyleton was completely destroyed at EF2 intensity and a nearby outbuilding was damaged before the tornado dissipated at 18:13 UTC, 2.6 mi north-northeast of Hoyleton.
 In total, the twister, which peaked at EF4 intensity, lasted for nine minutes and tracked across 10.59 mi.
 Though initial damage surveys suggested a much longer damage path associated with one tornado, the damage was later reassessed to indicate the existence of two separate albeit consecutive tornadoes, with the EF4 tornado followed by an EF1 tornado that lasted for five minutes and had a path 4.76 mi long.
 The tornado warning for Washington and Clinton counties expired at 1830 UTC, after both tornadoes dissipated.